melon-boy/odroid-webserver/README.md

 ## What does the scripts do to my newly linux system?

-The scripts do several things in order to have the system updated and installed with needed and ultimate packages.
+The scripts do several things in order to hace the system updated and installed with needed packages.

 Here is a list of things that the scripts do: